mjgrzybek/process_manager/docs/design.md

 * query status of a process
     * subset of `/proc/PID/status` - seems enough for demo purposes, see [protobuf](../proto/process_manager.proto)
 * handle process output
-    * stream buffered output from _start_ until _now_ and then 'live' until process exit or user's interruption
+    * stream buffered output from _start_ until _now_ and then following until process exit or user's interruption

 Processes are run as OS user who's running the _Worker_.\
 Processes output is stored in memory which imposes output size restrictions.\